 1. Shipping Address Scam

-The Scam: The scammer asks for the items to be shipped to a specific address and money is paid into our PayPal account.
+The Scam: This PayPayl Scam involves a scammer asks for the items to be shipped to a specific address and money is paid into our PayPal account.
 You send the item to the required address.

-The Reality: The delivery address is an invalid address and the sipping company can not find the location to make the delivery.
-After several attempts they flag the item as undeliverable on their system.
+The Reality: The delivery address is an invalid address and the shipping company can not find the location to make the delivery.
+After several attempts, they flag the item as undeliverable on their system.
 The scammer then makes contact with the delivery company giving them the new address where the parcel can be delivered to.